Harry Neale: Coaching career

+Over his career, Neale coached several Hockey Hall of Fame players, including Gordie Howe, Mark Howe, Dave Keon, and Steve Yzerman.

 Broadcast career

 During his coaching and managerial career, he sometimes worked for Hockey Night in Canada as a guest analyst in the playoffs when his team missed the playoffs or was eliminated from Stanley Cup contention.
 He then began working as a broadcaster full-time in 1986, where he was teamed with play-by-play man Bob Cole on CBC.
 Together, the pair broadcast 20 Stanley Cup Finals, the 1998, 2002, 2006 Winter Olympics, the 1996 World Cup of Hockey, and 2004 World Cup of Hockey for CBC.
 In the playoffs, when Cole was working with other colour commentators, he also worked with Don Wittman, Chris Cuthbert, and Jim Hughson.
 During this time, he also provided colour commentary for locally televised Toronto Maple Leafs games, pairing up with play-by-play broadcasters Jim Hughson, Ken Daniels, Jiggs McDonald, and Joe Bowen.
 In addition, Neale occasionally worked on Edmonton Oilers and Calgary Flames broadcasts.
-He left the Toronto telecasts after the 2006–07 season to join the Buffalo Sabres broadcast team.
+He left the Toronto telecasts after the 2006–07 season to join the Buffalo Sabres broadcast team in 2007.

-He is known for the same sense of humour he was famous for as a coach, often referring to the puck as "..bouncing like an Indian Rubber (lacrosse) ball", as well as for his estimations of exact distances on the ice.
+He is known for the same sense of humour he was famous for as a coach, often referring to the puck as "...bouncing like an Indian rubber (lacrosse) ball", as well as for his estimations of exact distances on the ice.
+In 2001, he told Ottawa fans they could "take a big bite of my ass" if they did not like him on Hockey Night.

 At the gold medal game of the 2002 Winter Olympics in Salt Lake City between Canada and the United States, after Joe Sakic scored Canada's fifth goal with 1:20 remaining, he replied to his partner, Bob Cole's call as, "That's more than enough.
-Take a look at the Canadian bench.
-If you doubt by what I say, that's more than enough."
+Take a look at the Canadian bench if you doubt me when I say, that's more than enough."

 Neale spent five seasons, from 2007–08 to 2011–12, as the colour commentator for the Buffalo Sabres serving alongside Rick Jeanneret, a personal friend of Neale's and fellow Foster Hewitt Memorial Award winner.
 He spent the 2012–13 season as a studio analyst for the Sabres' pregame show and intermission reports.

-During the 2013–14 season, Neale served as a colour commentator for Toronto Maple Leafs broadcasts on Leafs TV.
-He retired at the end of the 2013–14 season.
+During the 2013–14 season, Neale served as a colour commentator for Toronto Maple Leafs broadcasts on Leafs TV, retiring at the end of the 2013–14 season.

 On March 25, 2022, Neale served as a colour commentator for the Buffalo Sabres, once again alongside Rick Jeanneret in a guest appearance, for a game involving the Buffalo Sabres and Washington Capitals during the first and second periods.